temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 In this case your Worker will run your Workflow and your two Activities, but there are cases where you could configure a Worker to run Activities, and another Worker to run the Workflows.

-Now you will use an `npm` script to start your Worker using Nodemon, which will reload whenever it detects changes in your file, hence the command name `start.watch`.
+Now you will use an `npm` script to start your Worker with Nodemon.
+Nodemon automatically reloads whenever it detects changes in your file, hence the command name `start.watch`.
 Be sure you have started the local Temporal Service and execute the following command to start your Worker:

 ```command
 npm run start.watch